Updated on September 30, 2025

 Common Roadblocks

+Aspirational values vs. real values.
 If a value only shows up on paper, test it.
 Try one small behavior for a week.
-If it never fits, release it. - Work or family mismatch
+If it never fits, release it.

+Too many values.
 Start with five.
-Add a sixth later if it keeps tugging your sleeve. - Guilt when you choose differently
+Add a sixth later if it keeps tugging your sleeve.

+Guilt when you choose differently.
 Values clarify trade-offs.
-Name the trade-off, then choose on purpose rather than by habit. - Values change
+Name the trade-off, then choose on purpose rather than by habit.

+Values change.
 Your value system can evolve as seasons shift, such as new roles, health changes, parenthood, or grief.
 Review your list twice a year and update your value statement if needed.

 Write a One-Sentence Value Statement